Introduction

 Printable PDF documents can be downloaded to preserve glare analysis results.
 Several report variations are available and are described below.
 These reports can be obtained from the Site Configuration Results page, via the "Reports" button.

-Generic Analysis Report new
+Generic Analysis Report

 The generic analysis report includes all analysis results except the "distinct glare per month" data table.
 It includes data and plots for each reflective surface and receptor component.
 This report duplicates the contents of the glare analysis results page for local storage and can act as documentation of the site evaluation.

-FAA 2021 Aviation Report new
+FAA 2021 Aviation Report

 The 2021 FAA report document is themed for the U.S. Federal Aviation Administration Final Policy regarding PV projects on federally-obligated airports, released in May 2021.
 This report includes an executive summary page which estimates the adherence of the site results according to this policy, which requires no glare for Air Traffic Control Towers.